-Forty-six percent of affluent men with a household income of more than $250,000 are optimistic or very optimistic about the U.S. economy, while 21 percent of women express the same sentiments, according to a new report from the Shullman Research Center.
+Forty-eight percent of women with a household income of more than $500,000 plan to take a luxury vacation in the next 12 months, while 41 percent of men with the same credentials plan to take a luxury vacation, according to a new report by the Shullman Research Center.

 Affluent consumer attitudes toward the economy rose into neutral territory with an index of 93 on a scale of 200, up 22 points from the year-ago period.

 Fairmont, Four Seasons and Burberry ranked among the top 10 in L2′s latest study that assesses the digital proficiency of brands active in the Middle East and finds many areas that call for greater cultural sensitivity.

 Beauty and health product counterfeiters are using cunning tactics such as infringed product and factory images and manipulated feedback ratings to dupe consumers and jeopardize brand equity, according to a new study by anti-counterfeiting and brand protection agency OpSec Security.

 Aspen, CO, was the only non-coastal region among the top 20 United States ZIP codes with the most luxury real estate sales from June 2012 to June 2013, according to the latest Coldwell Banker Previews International Luxury Market Report.

 Holiday purchases made by the top ten percent of households are expected to rise eight percent to $20.7 billion, while the top one percent of households intends to spend an average of $3,414, a dip of 3.3 percent from the year-ago period, according to a new study by American Express Publishing and Harrison Group.